auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Hungry? - Open Yelp or Uber Eats.
 Lonely? - Facebook or Instagram.
-Bored? - Reddit or YouTube
+Bored? - Reddit or YouTube.

 As soon as the feeling strikes our hand reaches for our phones and our fingers glide into position.
 In capitalistic competition they use every addictive tactic they can to trap you, sounds, flashing lights, colors, push notifications at just the right time.